 The piece in question is entitled, Are literary classics behind the Incel Movement.
 It is written by, Erin Spampinato, who is described as, “a writer, scholar and observer.
 She is currently writing about depictions of sexual violence in literature and culture (from George Eliot to SVU).”

 The very title is itself inflammatory and not just in a, well opinion pieces are allowed leeway to be inflammatory manner but in the exact Molotov cocktail manner of the traditionally violent manner of the extreme right.
-The combination of the image of a predatory psychopathic looking male with the title suggests not consideration, or inquiry but a merging of misandrist and tabloid provocation on par with hooked nose Jews wearing yarmulkes emblazoned with Stars of David and dollar signs.
-It is not any different than a “lazy Mexican” or a Willy Horton and as such it establishes the fact that The Guardian is as guilty of gross exaggerations in the service of its political agenda as Breitbart or The Sun.
-Which is not to suggest The Guardian should not have an agenda, political or otherwise but should not pretend that it is objective and that it would never stoop to the sleazy tactics of those it disdains.
+The combination of the image of a predatory, psychopathic looking male, with the title suggests not consideration, or inquiry, but a merging of misandrist and tabloid provocation on par with hooked nose Jews wearing yarmulkes, emblazoned with Stars of David and dollar signs.
+It is not any different than a “lazy Mexican” or a Willy Horton, and as such it establishes the fact that The Guardian is as guilty of gross exaggerations in the service of its political agenda, as Breitbart or The Sun.
+Which is not to suggest The Guardian should not have an agenda, political or otherwise, but that it should not pretend that it is objective, and that it would never stoop to the sleazy tactics of those it disdains.